-Social Studies Social Studies 6th Grade: Ancient and Classical 7th Grade: United States History 8th Grade: World Geography , All Social Studies courses are yearlong courses and required each year.
+Social Studies 6th Grade: Ancient and Classical 7th Grade: United States History 8th Grade: World Geography , All Social Studies courses are yearlong courses and a required each year.
 This course provides Upper School credit and will be listed on the Upper School transcript.
 All courses that provide Upper School credit in Middle School are 1.0 credit courses.
-World Language 6th Grade: French Ia 7th Grade: French Ib \$ 8th Grade: French II Intro \$ French II 6th Grade: Spanish Ia 7th Grade: Spanish Ib � 8th Grade: Spanish II Intro � Spanish II All World Language courses are yearlong courses an required each year except by Division Head approva Level Ia and Ib language courses or Level II Intro courses will count as the Level I credit on the Upper School transcript using Level Ib or II Intro course grades.
-All courses that provide Upper School credit in Middle School are 1.0 credit courses.
+World Language 6th Grade: French Ia 7th Grade: French Ib \$ 8th Grade: French II Intro \$ French II 6th Grade: Spanish Ia 7th Grade: Spanish Ib & 8th Grade: Spanish II Intro & Spanish II All World Language courses are yearlong courses and are required each year except by Division Head approval.
+Level Ia and Ib language courses or Level II Intro courses will count as the Level I credit on the Upper School transcript using Level Ib or II Intro course grades.
+All courses that provide Upper School credit in Middle School are 1.0 credit courses and are not included in the Upper School GPA calculation.
 This course provides Upper School credit and will be listed on the Upper School transcript.
 All courses that provide Upper School credit in Middle School are 1.0 credit courses.